November 4, 2025 General Election Ballot Resolutions

 | Proposition 1

-| Bainbridge Island Fire Department Proposition No. 1 Regular Property Tax Levy Lid Lift for Fire Protection and Emergency Medical Services The Board of Commissioners of Bainbridge Island Fire Department adopted Resolution No. 03-2025 proposing an increase in the Fire Department's regular property tax levy.
-To fund fire protection and emergency medical services for six years, this proposition authorizes a maximum levy rate of $0.72 per $1,000.00 of assessed valuation for collection in 2026 and sets the limit factor for each subsequent year at 100% of the annual percentage change in the Consumer Price Index (CPI-W) for the Seattle-Tacoma-Bellevue area, or the statutory limit factor, whichever is greater.
-The final year's levy dollar amount would be used to compute limitations for subsequent levies.
+Proposition No. 1 Property Tax Levy Lid Lift for Fire Protection & Emergency Medical Services To fund fire protection and emergency medical services for six years, this proposition authorizes a levy rate of $0.72 per $1,000 of assessed valuation for collection in 2026 and sets the limit factor for each subsequent year at 100% plus the annual percentage change in the Consumer Price Index (CPI-W, first-half to first-half), or the statutory limit factor, whichever is greater.
+The final year's levy amount would be used to compute limitations for subsequent levies.
 Should this proposition be approved?

 |